dubugc/towerbans/_posts/2025-06-07-Leaderboard-Bans-Loophole.md

 <br>Weeks later, SuSu reappeared - this time ranking #3 in Bowling.
 The ban had been applied, yet the player’s scores kept returning. [(^1)](https://steamcommunity.com/app/394690/eventcomments/604153951183464508?snr=1_2108_9__2107&ctp=8#c604153951183496049)

-Nix believed if the Trivia score was wiped due to suspected cheating, it's only reasonable that **all** of SuSu’s scores be **scrutinised**, if not removed entirely, to maintain the **integrity of the leaderboards** and respect the time and effort of legitimate players.
-SuSu's scores *were* removed, but the system allows reappearances onto the leaderboards within minutes after the server refresh.
+Nix believed if the Trivia score was wiped due to suspected cheating, it's only reasonable that **all** of SuSu’s scores be **scrutinised**, if not removed entirely, to maintain the **integrity of the leaderboards** and respect the time and effort of legitimate players. <br> SuSu's scores *were* removed, but the system allows reappearances onto the leaderboards within minutes after the server refresh.

 Despite multiple reports and the ban still in place, **SuSu would later reclaim #1 in Trivia, again.**